-As mentioned earlier, one of the two pillars on which the measurement rests is the postal survey ORVESTO Consumer.
+As mentioned earlier, one of the two pillars on which the measurement rests is the postal survey Orvesto Consumer.
 The survey is carried out three times a year and has served for many years as the print media industry standard in Sweden.
 Alongside the print media reach questions the questionnaire also contains a vast range of TGI data as well as questions on cinema, outdoor and direct mail consumption.
-As a result of a second interview on the same sample the database made available to the market also contains reach and frequency data for radio and television.
+And via a repeat interview with the same informants the database made available to the market also contains reach and frequency data for radio and television.

-Some 5,000 respondents complete the ORVESTO Consumer questionnaire each year and the data is delivered in the Sesame planning software - a platform used by just about all key players on the Swedish media market (see below).
+Some 50,000 respondents complete the Orvesto Consumer questionnaire each year and the data is delivered in the Sesame planning software - a platform used by just about all key players on the Swedish media market (see below).
 That means that unlike many other countries a single source cross media measurement already exists in Sweden.

-Since the release of the Sesame Multi Media Module in 2004 ORVESTO is becoming more and more used for cross media analysis, but until today the Internet figures have been based on recency questions in the postal questionnaire.
+Since the release of the Sesame Multi Media Module in 2004 Orvesto is becoming more and more used for cross media analysis, but until today the Internet figures have been based on recency questions in the postal questionnaire.
 For obvious reasons that is not the most accurate way to measure Internet use.
-It works for the top level reach of large websites with strong brands and no blurry alliances with content providers, but it gets too rough on sub-site level and in all cases where the website brand and the website URL differs from each other.
-That is why the postal recall data is now replaced by electronic panel measurement.
+It works for the top level visiting of large websites with strong brands and no blurry alliances with content providers, but it gets too rough on sub-site level and in all cases where the website brand and the website URL differ from each other.
+That is why the postal data is now replaced by the electronic measurement of a panel.